CuteError/DePrento-Machine-Test/README.md

 I've tried completing all the problem statements given in the Machine Test 1.

->used Bootstrap 5 to build the HTML and all the components
+I have used Bootstrap 5 to build the HTML and all the components

 1. Created a Carousel of 3 images with sliding.